-The SRC is composed of COs (Product Owners) from the Circles one Level lower and includes an XO.
-One of the COs may be designated as more senior with the power to break deadlocks – this person is called the Guardian CO – effectively the CO of COs.
+The Strategic Resolution Circles is composed of Strategy Owners (Product Owners) from the Primary Circles and includes one Operations Owner as well.
+One of the Strategy Owners may be designated as more senior with the power to break deadlocks – this person is called the Guardian Strategy Owner – effectively the SO of SOs.

 Operational Resolution Circle

 The Operational Resolution Circle (ORC) is designed to resolve operational issues related to process, collaboration, team composition, impediments and improvements that cannot be resolved at the Team level below.
 Decisions are made from a level-wide perspective so may have a bearing on more than one Circle.

 The ORC also has its own initiatives of organizational improvement.
 Work may be delegated to other Circles.